CUSTOMER ANALYTICS2025-12-04

 Marketers face the following challenges in creating a great acquisition campaign.

-- Grabbing customer’s attention
+1. Grabbing the customer's attention

 Why is CAC Important?